Renovation, Repair and Painting Program: Contractors

 - The approval email will include a personalized “Lead-Safe Certified Firm” logo and instructions for its use.
 Feel free to use the logo on your advertising materials in accordance with the logo use guidelines.

-- Firms can check the status of their certification application, download a copy of a recently issued certificate or retrieve their customized lead program logo.
-To access this service firms goto EPA's E-Enterprise portal, login in with their CDX user name and password, then go to the “progress tracker” section.
+- You can check the status of your application online, and when approved download your certificate and customized lead program logo.
+To access this service goto EPA's E-Enterprise portal, sign-in using your CDX username and password, choose “allow” access, then scroll to the bottom of the page where you’ll see your information in the “progress tracker” section.

 Firms performing renovations must ensure that: